druths/xp/docs/manual/source/pipeline_design.rst

   * connect the pipeline logic to the intermediate and final data produced

-In much the same way as a make file, a flex pipeline consists of two parts:
+In much the same way as a make file, a xp pipeline consists of two parts:

   * *tasks* - these perform coherent chunks of work.
-In this regard, tasks are very much the heart of the flex pipeline.
-In a departure from make, flex tasks themselves consist of blocks which are small language-specific units of work.
+In this regard, tasks are very much the heart of the xp pipeline.
+In a departure from make, xp tasks themselves consist of blocks which are small language-specific units of work.
 For more details on this, see :ref:`tasks_section`.

-  * *global definitions* - while the tasks are the heart of flex, some additional configurations are needed in order to make tasks easier to write and make connections between the pipeline and other pipelines.
-As a result, a flex pipeline starts with a global section, which allows for the definition of variables as well as for the specification of pipeline configurations and connections.
+  * *global definitions* - while the tasks are the heart of xp, some additional configurations are needed in order to make tasks easier to write and make connections between the pipeline and other pipelines.
+As a result, a xp pipeline starts with a global section, which allows for the definition of variables as well as for the specification of pipeline configurations and connections.
 For more details on this, see :ref:`global_section`.